dockstore/dockstore-documentation/docs/faq.rst

 Organizations have the ability to restrict access to the API for third party applications.
 GitHub provides a
 `tutorial <https://help.github.com/en/articles/enabling-oauth-app-access-restrictions-for-your-organization/>`__
-on how to add these restrictions to your organizations.
+on how to add these restrictions to your organizations, and they are enabled for recently-created organizations by default.

 In order for Dockstore to gain access to organizations of this type, you will need to grant access to the Dockstore application.
 Dockstore will